codybartfast/ccfile/ReadMe.md

 The _backup_ path is the _file_ path with a `.bak` extension appended.

-Before reads and writes `CCFile` checks to determine if a previous write might have been incomplete.
+Before reads and writes `CCFile` checks to determine if a previous write might be incomplete.
 If the check fails then a `CCFileException` is thrown.

-This table shows the write process and shows the combinations of files that would fail the incomplete write check and cause a `CCFileException` to be thrown.
+This table shows the write steps and shows the combinations of files that would fail the check for an incomplete write and cause a `CCFileException` to be thrown.

 ```Text
 Lower case f, b: existing file.